saharaforge/Instagram/README.md

 The photo quality might be pretty rough because I don't have a great setup📸😅.

 (Sometimes I skip a day, too😗)

+(This GitHub repository is mainly for sharing photos between the device used for shooting and the device used for posting.)